CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-collection-subprofiles.md

 * **dataonly**: Boolean.
 If set to true the method will only retrieve the ID, fields, collection ID, profile ID and modified date to speed up the call.

+There is no parameter to set a condition for profile ID.
+There is a separate GET call to [fetch subprofiles for a profile](rest-get-profile-subprofiles).

 ### Paging

 More information on the **start**, **limit** and **total** parameters can be found in